 Kimberly Espinosa

-She is an organizer for Extinction Rebellion Youth L.A., a youth-led group taking collective direct action on environmental emergenices.
+She is an organizer for Extinction Rebellion Youth L.A., a youth-led group taking collective direct action on environmental emergencies.
 After school, she is a volunteer and historian for KYCC BRIDGE, a volunteer-led tutoring program.
 She recently founded the Community in Unity Club to learn more about historical social movements and to build mutual aid efforts.

 How Big This Would Become